Why did young voters pick a 92-year-old?

 Malaysia election: Why did young voters pick a 92-year-old?

-Former Malaysian Prime Minister Mahathir Mohamad has scored a historic victory in the country's general election.
+Former Malaysian Prime Minister Mahathir Mohamad has scored a historic victory in the general election.

-He defeated the Barisan Nasional coalition, which has been in power 60 years.
+He defeated the Barisan Nasional coalition, which has been in power for more than 60 years.

 The BBC asked some young Malaysian voters what they are now hoping for.